 AncientPages.com - For 13 centuries, the Virupaksha Temple in Pattadakal has been one of the most recognizable landmarks in Indian art -- a towering layer cake of elaborate, hand-carved friezes populated by a bevy of Hindu deities and symbols.

 The temple (built in the 8th Century) is carved in stone, and its walls, pillars, panels, and columns are decorated with beautiful carvings depicting episodes from Shiva’s life, different scenes from the Ramayana, and the Mahabharata, and scenes from Krishna’s childhood.

 "It seemed like a clear sequence for devotees to follow," she says.
 "It didn't seem to be random images.
 There was a particular message that they could take away from it."

 Her discoveries identify images that glorify the king by referencing his family, conquests, and accomplishments, as well as other sculptural elements that offer religious guidance.
-Cummings describes one series of sequential inscriptions that depicts taking refuge in a deity, showing faith and then salvation.
+Cummings describes one series of sequential inscriptions that depict taking refuge in a deity, showing faith, and then salvation.

 Similar types of religious and royal imagery adorn centuries-old churches across the world, Cummings notes.
 "The idea of iconographic programs has been accepted in the context of Christian art for quite a long time."

 Cummings's research on the temple also sheds new light on the important role that women played in ancient Indian politics and culture.

 Queen Lokamahadevi, the chief wife of king Vikramaditya II, led the construction of the temple to the Hindu god Shiva during the early Chalukya dynasty, around the year 733.